RomFishy/start/content/posts/blogging-tools-and-platforms.md

 I have tried the theme chirpy, but I always had problems with it.
 I tried using a blogging platform called [bearblog](https://bearblog.dev) but it just wasn't for me.

 I feel like using too complicated software and JavaScript is just bloat and complication, plus my programming skills are shit.
-[This post](https://herman.bearblog.dev/motherfucking-blog/) by Herman, creator of bearblog, summorazes it.
+[This post](https://herman.bearblog.dev/motherfucking-blog/) by Herman, creator of bearblog, summorizes it.
 Just stick to simple and clean blogs.

-EDIT (13th July 2021)
-I've switched back to the chirpy theme because the theme im currently using isn't being maintained anymore and I rethinked it and I think chirpy is better because it has more features but it still isn't bloat.

-EDIT (6th December 2021)
+**EDIT (6th December 2021)**
-Switched to Hugo.
+I switched to Hugo, it isn't really minimal but it fits my needs.